 Oakcrest is nestled in the beautiful Kamas Valley.
-Established in 1958, Oakcrest serves over 100 stakes in the Salt Lake Valley and is open to all young women who have just completed the 7th grade.
-The camp runs for 10 weeks during the summer, with 200 to 300 campers attending each week.
-Activities include: archery, zip line, giant swing, target shooting, crafts, hiking, obstacle course, foam slide, spiritual classes, and more.
+Established in 1958, Oakcrest serves over 100 participating stakes in the Salt Lake Valley.
+The camp runs for nine weeks during the summer, with 200 to 300 campers attending each week.
+Activities include: archery, zip line, a giant swing, target shooting, crafts, hiking, an obstacle course, a foam slide, spiritual classes, and more.
 Meals are served in the large main lodge, and there are 13 cabins with bunk beds where the girls and their counselors sleep.
 The goal of all Oakcrest activities is to provide spiritual growth, wholesome fun, meaningful experiences, and improved social skills.
 Oakcrest is owned and operated by The Church of Jesus Christ of Latter-day Saints, but young women of all faiths are welcome to attend.
 Oakcrest provides a wonderful setting away from the world where the standards of The Church of Jesus Christ of Latter-day Saints are emphasized.

 Activities:

 Campers will be participating in Challenging, Outdoor, Physical Experiences (COPE) while at Oakcrest.
-These include an obstacle course, giant swing, zip line, target shooting, foam slide, and hike.
-If a camper is unable to do one or more of these activities, please make a note on the registration form explaining why.
+These include an obstacle course, a giant swing, zip line, target shooting, a foam slide, and a hike.
+If a camper is unable to do one or more of these activities, she should make a note in the registration explaining why.

 Attendance & Eligibility:

-If a young woman finds that she is unable to attend Oakcrest during her assigned week after registering with her stake, she may choose to go another week if space is available.
-A camper who desires to switch weeks should contact her stake leader who will then contact Oakcrest to make arrangements.
-The deadline for all changes is two weeks before the scheduled camp week begins.
-A registered camper who finds she cannot attend at any time during the summer can find another eligible young woman to go in her place; however, Oakcrest must receive the new camper’s registration no later than two weeks before the week of camp.
+If, after registering with her stake, a young woman finds that she is unable to attend Oakcrest during her assigned, she may choose to go another week if space is available.
+A camper who desires to switch weeks should contact her stake leader who will then contact the Oakcrest Registration Women’s Committee member to make arrangements.
+All changes must be finalized two weeks prior to the week the camper is schedule to attend.
+A registered camper who finds she cannot attend at any time during the summer can find another eligible young woman to go in her place; however, registration for the new camper must be finalized two weeks before the camper is scheduled to attend.
 In this case, payment for the replacement camper should be worked out at the stake level or between the families involved, whichever is applicable.
 Oakcrest does not take responsibility for making sure that the replacement camper reimburses the young woman who can no longer attend.
-Oakcrest will not accept last minute registrations or replacements on busing day.
+Oakcrest does not accept last minute registrations or replacements on busing day.
 Oakcrest does not issue refunds.

 We encourage campers to come for the entire week of Oakcrest.
 Campers should not plan on coming late to camp, leaving early, or coming and going during the week.
 Campers who cannot attend the entire week their stake is scheduled are welcome to register for another week.
 Should an emergency arise which would require the camper to go home early or arrive late, arrangements need to be made with the camp through the stake leader.
 Campers will not be allowed to check in or out more than once during the week.
-For safety reasons, an Early Release Form must be filled out and signed by the parent/guardian if the camper is being picked up early.
+For safety reasons, an Early Release Form must be filled out and signed by the parent if the camper is being picked up early.
 This form can be obtained from her stake leader or under the Forms tab on the website.
 The form needs to be given to the stake leader by the Monday morning of camp.
-Campers will only be released to the person listed on the form after they show picture identification.
+Campers will only be released to the person listed on the form after they show photo identification.
+Campers may not leave with a stake leader after the Thursday night activity if an early release form has not been provided by the parent.
 Campers arriving late will need to let their stake leader know the date and time they will be arriving so that she can alert camp leaders.
 Camp gates close each night at 9:30 pm.

 Behavior:

-Campers will be responsible for their personal cleanliness, as well as the cleanliness of their room and their camp area.
-All campers will participate in daily housekeeping duties.
+Campers will be responsible for their personal cleanliness, as well as the cleanliness of their room and the camp area.
 Campers are expected to respect the natural environment by taking proper care of the camp and surrounding areas and keeping the grounds clean and free from litter.
 National forest regulations are observed at all times.
-Graffiti of any kind is not allowed at Oakcrest.
+Graffiti of any type is prohibited at Oakcrest.

 Buddies for Campers with Special Needs